-Vision-and-Language Contrastive Learning loss proposed by \citet{zhang2020contrastive} has been proven effective in medical image scenarios and is used as the pre-training objective function of CLIP \cite{radford2021learning}.
-It can be regarded as an auxiliary task for representation learning, aiming to enable models gain better aligned multi-modal representation for downstream tasks.
-In the contrastive learning scheme, a batch of embeddings of images encoded by the model can be written as $I = \{I_{1}, ..., I_{N}\}$, and a batch of embeddings of texts encoded by the model can be written as $T = \{T_{1}, ..., T_{N}\}$, where $N$ is the size of batch, and $(I_{i}, T_{i})$ an image-text pair, and the paired image-text data describe the same or similar concepts, so we can assume they are \textbf{positive} examples, and non-paired data are negative examples.
-Then, the embeddings of images and texts are fed into two different linear transformation layers separately, which are noted as $W_{1}$ and $W_{2}$:
+The vision-and-language contrastive learning loss proposed by \citet{zhang2020contrastive} has proven effective in medical image scenarios and is used as the pre-training objective function of CLIP \cite{radford2021learning}.
+It can be regarded as an auxiliary task for representation learning, aiming to enable models to gain better aligned multi-modal representation for downstream tasks.
+In the contrastive learning scheme, a batch of embeddings of images encoded by the model can be written as $I = \{I_{1}, ..., I_{N}\}$, and a batch of embeddings of texts encoded by the model can be written as $T = \{T_{1}, ..., T_{N}\}$, where $N$ is the size of batch, $(I_{i}, T_{i})$ is an image-text pair.
+If the paired image-text data describe the same or similar concepts, then we can assume they are \textbf{positive} examples, and non-paired data are \textbf{negative} examples.
+Then, the embeddings of images and texts are fed into two different linear transformation layers separately, $W_1$ and~$W_{2}$: